NicholasClark/TIRTLtools/reference/plot_num_partners.md

 ## Value

-Either a bar chart (ggplot object) with facets (sub-plots) for each sample or a list with two objects:
+A bar chart (ggplot object) with facets (sub-plots) for each sample.
+If `return_data` is TRUE, the data frame used to create the plot is returned instead.

-`$plot` the plot referenced above

-`$data` the data used to create the plot

 ## Details